Skip to main content

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

+Sign up for product updates, offers, and learn more about The Wildest, and other Mars Petcare brands.
+Must be over 16 years to sign up.
 See our privacy statement to find out how we collect and use your data, to contact us with privacy questions or to exercise your personal data rights.

 What is heartworm disease?

-As the name suggests, heartworm disease is diagnosed when worms take up residence in the heart, lungs and blood vessels.
+As the name suggests, heartworm disease is diagnosed when worms take up residence in the heart, lungs, and blood vessels.
 Mosquitos transmit the disease, picking up microfilaria (baby worms) during their blood feast and depositing those larvae when they bite the next animal.

-Not only is it gross to think of worms slithering through your cat’s heart, the parasitic worms are a major health hazard.
+Not only is it gross to think of worms slithering through your cat’s heart; the parasitic worms are a major health hazard.
 Heartworms can cause symptoms ranging from coughing and wheezing to vomiting, loss of appetite, and weight loss.
-In severe cases, cats may also experience seizures, lack of coordination or fluid buildup in their stomachs, while scarily enough, some cats exhibit no symptoms at all.
+In severe cases, cats may also experience seizures, lack of coordination, or fluid buildup in their stomachs — while scarily enough, some cats exhibit no symptoms at all.

 Are cats at risk?

 In short, yes.
 Although dogs are a natural target for heartworm disease because the heartworms can complete their entire lifecycle in a single host, cats are still at risk — but the disease acts a little differently.
 Cats tend to have smaller and fewer worms, compared to dogs.
-Plus, heartworms are less likely to reproduce in cats and tend not to live as long, according to Dr. Julie Levy, DVM, PhD, DACVIM, DABVP, the Fran Marino Endowed Distinguished Professor of Shelter Medicine Education at the University of Florida.
+Plus, heartworms are less likely to reproduce in cats and tend not to live as long, according to Dr. Julie Levy, the Fran Marino Endowed Distinguished Professor of Shelter Medicine Education at the University of Florida.

 Fewer than 200,000 cats are diagnosed with heartworm disease each year.
-Among those that are infected, the parasite can take a serious toll.
+Among those who are infected, the parasite can take a serious toll.
 Many cats are asymptomatic and, in some cases, the first symptom is sudden death.

 How will I know if my cat has heartworm disease?